Hampstead Heath: 19th century legal and political battles

 Sir Thomas was to spend most of the rest of his life trying to obtain permission to grant leases for building.
 The matter became a cause célèbre, with the opposition being led by such influential figures as John Gurney Hoare and Lord Mansfield.

 Although unable to grant leases for building, there was nothing to prevent Sir Thomas from undertaking his own building work.
 In the mid 1840s, he drew up plans to build 28 villas on the East Park Estate.
 Work was started on an access road, a wall and a gamekeeper's hut, remnants of which still survive.
 However, because of landslips and problems of water penetration, attempts to build a viaduct to carry the road failed and the entire project was abandoned.

 In 1866 the Hampstead Heath Protection Fund Committee was formed, a forerunner of the Heath & Hampstead Society which still campaigns to protect the heath.

 In 1869 Sir Thomas died and the estate passed to his brother, Sir John Maryon Wilson.
 By now there was considerable pressure for public ownership of the heath.
 This was led by the Commons Preservation Society, which had been formed in 1865 with the specific aim of protecting common land.

 In 1870 the Metropolitan Board of Works agreed to buy the heath on behalf of the public at a cost of £45,000 plus £2,000 for legal fees.
 The board also agreed to compensate the copyholders for the loss of their rights.
 The Hampstead Heath Act 1871 (34 & 35 Vict. c. lxxvii) was passed, stating that it would be "of great advantage to the inhabitants of the Metropolis if the Heath were always kept unenclosed and unbuilt on, its natural aspect and state being as far as may be preserved."

 Pressure then grew to purchase the East Park Estate and the 200 acre Parliament Hill Fields, but no funds were available for this.
 A public fund-raising campaign was launched, led by the philanthropist Baroness Burdett-Coutts and the campaigner Octavia Hill.
-This succeeded in raising the required £300,000, and in 1899 the East Park Estate and Parliament Hill Fields were added to the heath.
+This succeeded in raising the required £300,000, and in 1899 the East Park Estate and Parliament Hill Fields were added to the heath by the Hampstead Heath Enlargement Act 1886 (50 Vict. c. xli).